 The old poor man reacted calmly and said: "Who knows if it is a luck or misfortune?
 All I know is that my son shattered his leg."

-Shortly afterwards a war broke out and all healthy men had to go to the front.
-His handicapped son did not have to come along and none of the other young men from the village returned alive.
+Shortly afterward a war broke out and all healthy men had to go to the front.
+His disabled son did not have to come along, and none of the other young men from the village returned alive.

 What do you think the villagers told each other?